-Dave Fendrich (walking) helps Bryant Hofer (in combine) harvest a field of corn on Oct.
-2, 2013, near Salem, South Dakota.
-(Photo by Scott Olson/Getty Images)
+Dave Fendrich (walking) helps Bryant Hofer (in combine) harvest a field of corn on October 2, 2013, near Salem, South Dakota.
+(Scott Olson/Getty Images)

 Governor Kristi Noem and some legislators plan to introduce a bill to establish a vetting process for foreign purchases of agricultural land in South Dakota.